 Did you know that you can find audiobook versions of thousands of your favorite children’s books?
 This can be a fantastic gift for anyone who likes books and stories.
 And, it can be particularly fitting for a reluctant reader.
 You can have countless numbers of titles easily available to enjoy by the pool, on the beach or on a plane.

-You can buy gift subscriptions in 3, 6 or 12 month increments.
-Subscription provides recipient 1 audiobook a month and 30% off any additional titles.
+You can buy gift subscriptions in 3, 6, or 12-month increments.
+Subscription provides recipients 1 audiobook a month and 30% off any additional titles.

-If already have subscription, recipient receives bulk credits all at once.
-Audiobook titles are owned forever regardless of subscription status and can be played on free audible app.
+If already have a subscription, the recipient receives bulk credits all at once.
+Audiobook titles are owned forever regardless of subscription status and can be played on a free audible app.

 This portable memory game one is a true classic.
 A modern twist on the timeless game of Concentration.
-Great for planes, airports and waiting around.
+Great for planes, airports, and waiting around.
 Designed for travel.
-All game pieces securely attached.
-Set weighs less than 1 1/2 pounds and will easily fit into a tote bag or backpack.
-Manufacturer list recommended age range as 5 to 7 recommended; but can easily be adapted for younger children.
+All game pieces are securely attached.
+The set weighs less than 1 1/2 pounds and will easily fit into a tote bag or backpack.
+The manufacturer list recommended age range as 5 to 7; but can easily be adapted for younger children.
 Made from real wood and will last for years.

-This boxed set contains four classic and timeless card games that been loved by generations of families.
-Set includes Old Maid, Rummy, Crazy Eights and Hearts.
+This boxed set contains four classic and timeless card games that have been loved by generations of families.
+Set includes Old Maid, Rummy, Crazy Eights, and Hearts.